Skip to content

 About This Calculator

-Our methodology: Based on the Income Shares model as defined in the Indiana Child Support Rules and Guidelines.
-Updated for 2026.
+Methodology: Income Shares model per Indiana Child Support Rules and Guidelines.